 \subsubsection{Different triggers in SN and $^8B$ data}

 Slightly different triggers were used for the SN and $^8B$ data sets.
 Thus, for the SN data an event required that $N_{hit}\ge 20$ within 100 nsec, but for the $^8B$ data this crterion was changed about halfway through the data-taking period to $N_{hit}\ge 18.$ This change affected the detector efficiency; thus for $N_{hit}\ge 20(18),$ 7.6- (6.7-) MeV electrons are detected with $50\%$ efficiency and 10- (8.8-) MeV electrons are detected with $90\%$ efficiency over the fiducial volume of the detector.

+The procedure that was used to adjust the K-II efficiency function so as to incorporate these differences is now described.
+Fig. 3 of Ref.~\citep{Hi1988} shows a plot of the efficiency of the K-II detector versus energy for the case when the triggering criterion was $N_{hit}\ge 20$ in 100 ns.
+Although the K-II authors do not provide a functional form for $\eta(E)$ versus E, it is found that for $E>E_0,$ the form:

+describes this graph extremely well.
+The two constants $E_0$ and $\alpha$ can easily be expressed in terms of the energies $E_{50}(E_{90})$ at which $\eta(E)=0.5(0.9),$ so that it is relatively easy to modify Eq.
+5 so that it applies to the case $N_{hit}\ge 18$ in 100 ns instead of $N_{hit}\ge 20$ in 100 ns for which those energies are 6.7(8.8) instead of 7.6(10) MeV.

-In supplemental material it is explained how the K-II efficiency function can be adjusted so as to incorporate these differences.~\citep{efficiency}.
-Using the B-214 measured spectrum and the appropriate efficiency function, one finds that the expected background for the SN data compared to the $^8B$ data is: $26\%$ lower height, $10\%$ narrower width, and shifted to the right by $\Delta N_{hit}=+0.4.$ -- see Figs. 3(a) and 1(b).
-If one uses the adjusted background for the SN data it is found that the background subtracted data is still consistent with a Gaussian centered on 7.5 MeV (see Fig. 6(b)).
+Using the B-214 measured spectrum and the adjusted efficiency function, one finds that the expected background for the SN data compared to the $^8B$ data is: $26\%$ lower height, $10\%$ narrower width, and shifted to the right by $\Delta N_{hit}=+0.4.$ -- see Figs. 6(a) and 4(b).
+If one uses the adjusted background for the SN data it is found that the background subtracted data is still consistent with a Gaussian centered on 7.5 MeV (see Fig. 5(b)).
 Moreover, the excess above the adjusted background is obviously even more statistically significant than for the unadjusted background, and its broader width $(\Delta E/E=24\%$) is even more consistent with being a spectral line $(\Delta E/E=25\%$) than was found using the unadjusted background.